 Another great home made idea would be a hand written fact sheet or poster listing “All the things I have learnt this year with Mr/Mrs/Miss ….”

-At the end of the day, these gifts show so much thought and time spent.
+There are lots of things that can be easily made at home that make great presents.
+And at the end of the day, these gifts show so much thought and time spent.
 Far outweighing anything bought.

 Pens of any description are a great idea.
 A teacher always needs pens.
 And these do not have to be expensive.